Looking Closely at the Growth Curve for Agora Inc. (API)

 Macquarie, on the other hand, stated in their research note that they expect to see API reach a price target of $80.
 The rating they have provided for API stocks is “Outperform” according to the report published on March 23rd, 2021.

-Volatility was left at 7.83%, however, over the last 30 days, the volatility rate increased by 5.70%, as shares sank -21.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -31.85% lower at present.
+Volatility was left at 7.07%, however, over the last 30 days, the volatility rate increased by 7.27%, as shares surge +9.94% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -32.87% lower at present.

-During the last 5 trading sessions, API fell by -5.45%, which changed the moving average for the period of 200-days by -29.19% in comparison to the 20-day moving average, which settled at $29.37.
-In addition, Agora Inc. saw -31.09% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, API rose by +10.55%, which changed the moving average for the period of 200-days by -31.71% in comparison to the 20-day moving average, which settled at $29.22.
+In addition, Agora Inc. saw -24.22% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for API